 If you want to adventure to Alki Beach, a free shuttle runs outside of Marination Mai Kai and will take you to Alki.
 There’s a bus schedule located outside of the restaurant once you arrive.

 4. Visit Seattle’s Underground

 Located in the Pioneer Square neighborhood, visiting Seattle’s underground makes for a unique adventure and gives you insight into the history of Seattle.
 Seattle was once built much lower than it is now, which caused problems when the waters started to rise and flood the city.
 With the streets kept intact, the people of Seattle began to build a new Seattle on top of the old one.
-To this day you can tour the old, underground streets of Seattle on Bill Speidel’s Underground Tour.
-Tickets range from $10-$22 depending on age.
+To this day you can tour the old, underground streets of Seattle on a guided tour.

-While you’re in the Pioneer Square neighborhood stop for lunch at one of the most Instagrammable places in Seattle, London Plane, get drinks and small plates at Damn the Weather, or head to Casco Antiguo for Mexican food and margaritas on tap.
+While you’re in the Pioneer Square neighborhood stop for lunch at one of the most Instagrammable places in Seattle, London Plane and make sure to get drinks and small plates at Damn the Weather.

 5. Take an Electric Boat Out